The Blue Bird (fairy tale): Plot summary

 After a wealthy king loses his dear wife, he meets and falls in love with a woman, who is also recently widowed and they marry.
-The king has a daughter named Florine and the queen also has a daughter named Truitonne.
+The king has a daughter named Florine and the new queen also has a daughter named Truitonne.
 While Florine is beautiful and kind-hearted, Truitonne is spoiled, selfish and ugly and it is not too long before she and her mother become jealous of Florine's beauty.

 One day, the king decides the time has come to arrange his daughters' marriages and soon, Prince Charming visits the kingdom.
 The queen is determined for him to marry Truitonne, so she dresses her daughter in all her finery for the reception and bribes Florine's ladies-in-waiting to steal all her dresses and jewels.
 But her plan backfires for when the Prince claps eyes on Florine, he falls in love with her at once and pays attention only to her.
 The queen and Truitonne are so furious that they badger the king until he agrees to lock Florine up for the length of the visit and they attempt to blacken her character to the Prince.

 The queen sends Prince Charming many gifts, but when he hears they are from Truitonne, he rejects them.
 The queen angrily tells him that Florine will be locked in a tower until he leaves.
 Prince Charming is outraged and begs to speak with Florine for a moment.
 The devious queen agrees, but she goes to meet the Prince instead.
 In the darkness of their meeting place, Prince Charming mistakes Truitonne for Florine and unwittingly asks for the princess's hand in marriage.

 Truitonne conspires with her fairy godmother, Mazilla, but Mazilla tells her it will be difficult to deceive the Prince.
 At the wedding ceremony, Truitonne produces the Prince's ring and pleads her case.
 When Prince Charming realises he has been tricked, he refuses to marry her and nothing that Truitonne or Mazilla do can persuade him.
 At last, Mazilla threatens to curse him for breaking his promise and when Prince Charming will still not agree, Mazilla transforms him into a blue bird.